 Regardless of whether your permit is approved, or disapproved, you will be notified in writing, after the inspection.

 Non-UMW: Construct a Vehicle Crossing Permit - Application (pdf, 909KB)

 Vehicle Crossing permits generally require not only the completed application form but in addition;

-- A permit fee of approximately $126.00 plus security deposit
+- A permit fee plus refundable security deposit - refer to Engineering Permit Fees (pdf, 48KB)

 - A copy of the Works Manager's WorkCover Insurance, (Certificate of Currency), and